-Animation is a versatile form of visual communication using a wide range of media from traditional stop motion, computer animation and hand drawn techniques used on a variety of platforms such as advertising, character design and visualisation.
+Animation is a versatile form of visual communication using a wide range of media from stop motion, computer animation and hand-drawn techniques used on a variety of platforms, from film and television to the games industry.

-You’ll have the opportunity to develop your own animation skills through illustration, stop motion, 3D and 2D computer animation, character rigging, motion capture, and using dynamics for industry practice.
+You will have the opportunity to develop your own animation skills through traditional hand-drawn, stop motion and digital 2D/3D animation using the methods of current industry practice.

 - UCAS course code

 - Course fees

 - 2018 - 2019: Home & EU students: £9,250 per annum, International (non EU) students: £12,500 per annum